 - Raisins Dried grapes.
 High in potassium.
 Good source of fiber and antioxidants.

 - Mini pretzel balls These are a 'make it or break it' for optimal enjoyment of this trail mix.
 If you are unable to find them in your grocery store (in the bulk section), you can purchase them online.
-Pretzel sticks make an easy substitute.
+Pretzel sticks or mini pretzels make an easy substitute.

-- Chocolate chips Semi-sweet or dark chocolate (or a combination of both).
-Added for flavor.
+- Chocolate chips Semi-sweet, dark chocolate, or white chocolate chips (or a combination of both).
 Can substitute with M&Ms if your child does not have a peanut allergy.

 - Micro marshmallow bits (optional) You can find them in the bulk section of the grocery store or purchase them online.